-Facility Ratings may change due to equipment outages, equipment upgrades, or other identified reasons.
-Changes to Facility Ratings must be requested by the Transmission Owner via TERM and/or the processes captured in sections 2.1.1.1 and 2.1.1.2 above.
-Similar to the process for submitting a transmission outage request, the request to change ratings should be made consistent with PJM M-3A: Energy Management System (EMS) Model Updates and Quality Assurance (QA), Appendix A: TERM Equipment Ratings Update Process.
+Facility Ratingsratings may change due to equipment outages, equipment upgrades, or other identified reasons.
+Changes to Facility Ratingsfacilities ratings must be requested by the Transmission Owner via TERM and/or the processes captured in sections 2.1.1.1 and 2.1.1.2 above.
+Similar to the process for submitting a transmission outage request, the request to change ratings should be made consistent with PJM M-3A: Energy Management System (EMS)

+Model Updates and Quality Assurance (QA), Appendix A: TERM EquipmentProcessing Ratings Update ProcessData Check List.